pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

-# Docker Stacks
+# Docker Swarm
 This directory contains some examples that automate the manual steps taken in the Docker standalone directories

-## Example Docke Stack Deployment Yaml Files
+## Example Docker Swarm Stack Deployment Files
 Included are the following stack deployment yaml files that can be used in a `docker stack deploy -c stack.yaml stack-name`